quicwg/base-drafts/draft-ietf-quic-http.md

 processed.
 Servers SHOULD NOT increase the QUIC MAX_STREAM_ID limit after sending a GOAWAY frame.

-Clients MUST NOT send new requests on the connection after receiving GOAWAY, although a new connection MAY be established to send additional requests.
+Clients MUST NOT send new requests on the connection after receiving GOAWAY;
+a new connection MAY be established to send additional requests.

 Some requests might already be in transit.
 If the client has already sent requests on streams with a Stream ID greater than or equal to that indicated in